LegallyNotBlonde/Movie_Analysis/README.md

 ___

 ## Purpose:
-1. **Accurately Predict Movie Revenue**
+1. **Accurately Predict Movie Revenue:**
 Develop a machine learning model to forecast movie revenue based on historical data.
 2. **Provide Data-Driven Insights**:
 Identify the key factors contributing to high gross revenue and offer actionable insights to movie producers for improving box office performance.
 ___

 ## Key Skills Demonstrated:
-* **Data Cleaning and Preparation:** Successfully handled real-world data issues, such as missing values and duplicates, ensuring a reliable dataset for analysis.
+* **Data Cleaning and Preparation:** Successfully handled real-world data issues, such as missing values and duplicates, ensuring a reliable dataset for analysis (Python, Google Coab).
 * **Exploratory Data Analysis (EDA):** Identified key patterns and correlations in the dataset to inform feature selection and transformations.
 * **Machine Learning Expertise:** Applied multiple models, including *Linear Regression* and *Random Forest*, to predict continuous values, showcasing strong understanding of regression techniques.
 * **Feature Engineering and Optimization:** Enhanced model performance using advanced techniques like label encoding, feature selection, and hyperparameter tuning.